 Whether you own a vehicle, boat, or in this case, an outdoor kitchen, if it’s located in an area where the metal is exposed to an extreme salty or chlorinated environment, over time you will experience rust.
 While we boast a nearly maintenance-free solution in powder coating our stainless steel outdoor kitchen cabinetry, it does not come without regular care and cleaning to keep your kitchen looking and functioning at peak performance.
 Cabinets, handles, and hinges all need to be taken care of, especially in saltier, more oceanfront environments.
-Here are some easy tips to care for your Danver or Brown Jordan Outdoor Kitchens in one of the most challenging natural environments:
+Here are some easy tips on outdoor kitchen cleaning and care.

-Stainless Steel Cabinets: For more corrosive, salty environments, we highly recommend upgrading to 316 Marine-grade stainless steel for longevity, durability, and greater tolerance to the elements.
-Stainless steel cabinets should be cleaned in the direction of the grain.
+For more corrosive, salty environments, we highly recommend upgrading to 316 Marine-grade stainless steel, as it is known for its longevity, durability, and greater tolerance to the elements.
+While stainless steel typically requires less maintenance, when cleaned, they should be wiped down in the direction of the grain.
 In a salt air environment, we recommend a slightly oilier cleaner like Sheila Shine.
 You may have to clean more frequently (bi-weekly) as salt breaks down into highly corrosive chlorine that will attack the metal over time.
 While the surface corrosion will not affect the performance of the product, it will affect the overall look.

-Handles: Our handles that arrive with your cabinetry are either stainless steel, or solid bronze, if custom ordered.
-Salt air, combined with oil on our hands or from cooking, can tarnish these finishes over time.
-Sheila Shine will protect better against oxidation, putting, or slight surface rust on our stainless steel handles as well as the solid bronze handles.
+Stainless steel and solid bronze handles are becoming increasingly popular for outdoor cabinetry because of their sleek look and durability.
+However, salt air, combined with oil on our hands or from cooking, can tarnish these finishes over time.
+Sheila Shine will protect better against oxidation, putting, or slight surface rust on your stainless steel and solid bronze handles.

-Hinges: Hinges should be wiped and sprayed with WD-40, regardless of environment, but especially oceanfront or poolside.
+It is also extremely important that you pay close attention to your hinges as well.
+Hinges should be wiped and sprayed with WD-40, regardless of environment, but especially when located on oceanfront or poolside properties.
 This will keep the cabinetry from binding or rusting at hinge-points that often go under-maintained or overlooked when cleaning.

 Credit: Lauren Rua 7/2016